obsidian-tasks-group/obsidian-tasks/tests/Scripting/ScriptingReference/CustomSorting/CustomSortingExamples.test.other_properties_task.description_docs.approved.md

 sort by function task.description.length
 ```

-- sort by length of description, shortest first.
+- Sort by length of description, shortest first.
 - This might be useful for finding tasks that need more information, or could be made less verbose.

 ```javascript